lensapp/lens/README.md

 * Terminal access to nodes and containers
 * Performance optimized to handle massive clusters (tested with a cluster running 25k pods)
 * Full support for Kubernetes RBAC
+* Browse and Deploy Helm charts with one click-Install

 ## Installation